HIDDEN PANDEMICS

 https://bit.ly/HIDDEN-PANDEMICS_Research-Summary-CGPT

 Summarises the options to protect you against HSV and HPV, through vaccination, and testing to determine your own medical status.
-Current countries referenced include where I have lived: the UK, USA, China, and Germany-though this list can and should be collectively expanded
+Current countries referenced include where I have lived: the UK, USA, China, and Germany.
+Chat-GPT files are newest but may contain mistakes.

 (4 pages of A4; 2,023 words; 9 minute read)